-My cat is a Maine Coon from a breeder, paid a lot for him, and his name is Toby, ten months old.
+My kitten is a Maine Coon from a breeder.
+I paid a lot for him, and his name is Toby, ten months old.

-We had him declawed and fixed right away, has all shots, only pet we have and never been outside.
+We had him declawed and fixed right away, has all shots, is the only pet we have and has never been outside.

 I tried to lay him down gently and put my leg over him and talk to him and show him I am the boss.
 Do I just let him come to me when he wants petting?
 Am I not to pick him up when I want?

-It's my first Maine Coon, I don't know how they think, he is my first cat.
+It's my first Maine Coon.
+I don't know how they think, and he is my first pet cat.
 Any help would be greatly appreciated.
-Thank you Mike.
+Thank you, Mike.

 Well, now that I have some more info about Toby it is clear where your problems stem from.
 By the way, you've been getting some sound advice from the other Maine Coon lovers here.